-- ToR can support MTU accounted for double encapsulation, that is, 9000 (VM) + 50 2 (per VxLAN) < 9216 switch capability. - · Computes with SRIOV are excluded. - All configuration in the spine and north-bound configurations of the ToRs towards the spine are outside the scope of Cisco VIM. - Cisco VIM's auto-ToR capability supports southbound configuration from the server to the ToRs. - You can choose your own automation to configure the VPC domain, as long as the domain id for each ToR pair matches with that defined in setup_data.
+- ToR can support MTU accounted for double encapsulation, that is, 9000 (VM) + 50 2 (per VxLAN) < 9216 switch capability. - · Computes with SRIOV are excluded. - · All configuration in the spine and north-bound configurations of the ToRs towards the spine are outside the scope of Cisco VIM. - Cisco VIM's auto-ToR capability supports southbound configuration from the server to the ToRs. - You can choose your own automation to configure the VPC domain, as long as the domain id for each ToR pair matches with that defined in setup_data, and the vpc peer link port channel number matches the vpc domain id.